momalave/densecap4rank/README.md

 __Installation__

-Install / update these dependencies by running the following for the densecap model:
+Install / update these dependencies by running the following:

 ```bash
 Densecap model: